COMPETITIVE EXCELLENCE. COMMUNITY LEADERSHIP.

 PAL Fort Wayne

-It is important that NIFA’s inaugural season be a success.
-For the 2021 season, NIFA’s Root System and PAL Fort Wayne are partnering to create a pilot program.
-With more than 63 years of experience in non-profit youth sports, PAL Fort Wayne enjoys strong relationships with elementary schools throughout our community.
+NIFA is partnering with PAL Fort Wayne to create a youth football program supported by local high schools.
+With more than 64 years of experience in non-profit youth sports, PAL Fort Wayne enjoys strong relationships with elementary schools throughout our community.
 Through these relationships, NIFA and PAL have chosen a core of schools* to adopt or host a co-ed PAL team.
-For the 2021 season, additional elementary schools will be able to join a core school as co-hosts.
+For the 2022 season, additional elementary schools will be able to join a core school as co-hosts.

 * Core schools were selected based on their existing infrastructure, including population size, ease of alignment and commitment to youth league participation.
 NIFA is restricting capacity during the pilot season to make post-season assessment and refinement more effective.
 Based on demand, additional schools and youth leagues will be invited into the NIFA Root System.